junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 4969
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 4969

-> To improve the design and construction of diplomatic posts, and for other purposes.
+That the bill from the House of Representatives (H.R.
+4969) entitled “An Act to improve the design and construction of diplomatic posts, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title

-This Act may be cited as the “Embassy Security Authorization Act, Fiscal Year 2019”.
+This Act may be cited as the “Improving Embassy Design and Security Act of 2018”.

 ## § 2.
-Standard design in capital construction
+Standardization in capital construction

-- **(a)** *Sense of Congress* It is the sense of Congress that the Department of State’s Bureau of Overseas Building Operations (OBO) or successor office should give appropriate consideration to standard embassy design, in which each new embassy and new consulate starts with a standard design and keeps customization to a minimum.
+- **(a)** *Sense of congress* It is the sense of Congress that the Department of State’s Bureau of Overseas Building Operations (OBO) or successor office should prioritize the standardization of embassy design and keep customization to a minimum.
-- **(b)** *Consultation* The Secretary of State shall, in consultation with the appropriate congressional committees, carry out any new embassy compound project or new consulate compound project that is in the design phase or pre-design phase as of the date of the enactment of this Act and that utilizes a non-standard design.
+- **(b)** *Consultation* The Secretary of State shall carry out any new embassy compound project or new consulate compound project that utilizes a non-standard design, including those projects that are in the design phase or pre-design phase as of the date of the enactment of this Act, only in consultation with the appropriate congressional committees.
 The Secretary shall provide such committees, for each such project, the following documentation:
-  - **(1)** A comparison of the estimated full lifecycle costs of the project at issue to the estimated full lifecycle costs of such project if such project were to use a standard embassy design.
+  - **(1)** A comparison of the estimated full lifecycle costs of the project at issue to the estimated full lifecycle costs of such project if such project were to use a standard design.
-  - **(2)** A comparison of the estimated completion date of such project to the estimated completion date of such project if such project were to use a standard embassy design.
+  - **(2)** A comparison of the estimated completion date of such project to the estimated completion date of such project if such project were to use a standard design.
-  - **(3)** A comparison of the security of such completed project to the security of such completed project if such completed project were to use a standard embassy design.
+  - **(3)** A comparison of the security of such completed project to the security of such completed project if such completed project were to use a standard design.
-  - **(4)** A justification for the Secretary’s selection of a non-standard design over a standard embassy design for such project.
+  - **(4)** A justification for the Secretary’s selection of a non-standard design over a standard design for such project.
   - **(5)** A written explanation if any of the documentation necessary to support the comparisons and justification, as the case may be, described in paragraphs (1) through (4) cannot be provided.
+- **(c)** *Sunset* The consultation requirement under subsection (b) shall expire on September 30, 2022.

 ## § 3.
 Statement of policy

-It is the policy of the United States that the Bureau of Overseas Building Operations of the Department of State or its successor office shall continue to balance functionality and security with accessibility as defined by guidelines established by the United States Access Board in constructing embassies and consulates and shall ensure compliance with the Architectural Barriers Act of 1968 to the fullest extent possible.
+It is the policy of the United States that the Bureau of Overseas Building Operations of the Department of State or its successor office shall continue to balance functionality and security with accessibility as defined by guidelines established by the United States Access Board in constructing embassies and consulates and shall ensure compliance with the Architectural Barriers Act of 1968 (42 U.S.C.
+4151 et seq.) to the fullest extent possible.

 ## § 4.
 Capital construction transparency

 - **(a)** *In general* Section 118 of the Department of State Authorities Act, Fiscal Year 2017 (22 U.S.C.
 304) is amended—
-  - **(1)** in the section heading, by striking “Annual report on embassy construction costs” and inserting “Quarterly report on overseas capital construction projects”; and
+  - **(1)** in the section heading, by striking “ANNUAL REPORT ON EMBASSY CONSTRUCTION COSTS” and inserting “QUARTERLY REPORT ON OVERSEAS CAPITAL CONSTRUCTION PROJECTS”; and
   - **(2)** by amending subsections (a) and (b) to read as follows:
-    > - **(a)** *In general* Not later than 180 days after the date of the enactment of this subsection and every 90 days thereafter, the Secretary shall submit to the appropriate congressional committees a comprehensive report regarding all ongoing overseas capital construction projects and major embassy security upgrade projects.
+    > - **(a)** *In general* Not later than 180 days after the date of the enactment of this subsection, and every 90 days thereafter until September 30, 2022, the Secretary shall submit to the appropriate congressional committees a comprehensive report regarding all ongoing overseas capital construction projects and major embassy security upgrade projects.
     > - **(b)** *Contents* Each report required under subsection (a) shall include the following with respect to each ongoing overseas capital construction project and major embassy security upgrade project:
     >   - **(1)** The initial cost estimate as specified in the proposed allocation of capital construction and maintenance funds required by the Committees on Appropriations for Acts making appropriations for the Department of State, foreign operations, and related programs.
     >   - **(2)** The current cost estimate.